goorkamateusz/goorkamateusz/README.md

 # Hi!
 <!--brief-->
-I’m an Control Engineering & Robotics engineer in the course of doing master degree of Computer Science.
+My little hobby at work is focusing on good code architecture and the performance of created code.
+I especially feel comfortable working with server-side applications and the base architecture of games.
+I have the most experience with the C# language within the Unity Engine and framework ASP.NET.
+Besides, I am happy to use Python, Bash, or whatever works for me at that time ([recommended tools](https://goorkamateusz.github.io/#/tools)).

+I am a Master of Computer Science and Control Engineering and Robotics Engineer.
-Currently, I gain experience as game developer at [Pixel Storm Game Studio](https://pixelstorm.pl/).
+Currently, I am gaining experience as a game developer at [Pixel Storm Game Studio](https://pixelstorm.pl/).

 <!--ignore-->
  • [Personal webpage](https://goorkamateusz.github.io)